Pope still in critical condition with signs of ‘mild’ kidney failure, Vatican says

 “The complexity of the clinical picture, and the necessary wait for pharmacological therapies to provide some feedback, require that the prognosis remain reserved,” the Vatican said.

+The pope thanked medical staff for their dedication in the text of Sunday’s sermon, which was sent to the press in advance.

-Earlier on Sunday, the Vatican said Francis had received high flows of oxygen after suffering a respiratory crisis but had a peaceful night in hospital.
-The Vatican said Francis will remain in hospital following his pneumonia diagnosis in both lungs and did not deliver the weekly Angelus prayer Sunday – for only the third time in his almost 12-year papacy.
+Early on Monday, Francis was “awake” and “in good humor” after the “night passed well,” the Vatican said.
+Over the weekend, he received high flows of oxygen to help alleviate his respiratory crisis.
+He did not deliver the weekly Angelus prayer Sunday – for only the third time in his almost 12-year papacy.

-The Pope said his treatment continues and thanked medical staff for their dedication in the text of Sunday’s sermon, which was sent to the press in advance.

-The pope’s condition had seemed better earlier in the week, with the Vatican describing him as responding “positively” to medical treatment for pneumonia on Thursday.
+The pope’s condition seemed better earlier last week, with the Vatican describing him as responding “positively” to medical treatment on Thursday.

-The pontiff was admitted to a clinic in Rome on February 14, and initially underwent tests for a respiratory tract infection.
-He was subsequently diagnosed with pneumonia in both lungs after a later CT scan.

 “I don’t think it’s anything significant per se, but we can tell his condition is still quite critical,” Brahmbhatt said.
 “The kidneys itself are very delicate organs but they’re also very resilient.”